salvatorecordiano/alexa-skill-boilerplate/README.md

 # Alexa Skill Boilerplate (TypeScript)

-- Run `./setup.sh` to install dependencies
+- Run `make setup` to install dependencies
-- Run `./container-bash.sh` to use bash inside container
+- Run `make container-bash` to use bash inside container
-- Run `./build.sh` to create a build
+- Run `make build` to create a build

 This boilerplate use the skill interaction models described in file `skill.json`